“But you have an anointing from the Holy One, and you know all things.”

 The Holy Spirit illumines us as to what is true.

-The Holy Spirit comes initially to dwell in every believer at the moment of salvation.
+The Holy Spirit initially dwells in every believer at the moment of salvation.
 God never repeats this anointing.
-God also inducts each believer into the priesthood at the point of salvation just once.
+God also inducts each believer into the priesthood at the point of salvation once.

 The purpose of the anointing of the Holy Spirit on the believer is that the Holy Spirit is a constant service to the Christian.
 The Holy Spirit performs all His work on the believer from the moment of His indwelling.
 One of these functions is the illumination to understand divine revelation.